FARE BENE and FARE MALE: how to use them

 mi fa male + singular body part

-mi fa male la schiena – my back is hurting
+mi fa male la schiena – my back is sore (or I have back pain)

 mi fanno male + plural body parts

-mi fanno male le gambe – my legs are hurting
+mi fanno male le gambe – my legs are hurtin